 Helping in your community

-There has been an outpouring of public support and care for each other across Somerset communities as COVID-19 (Coronavirus) continues to increase across the UK.
+There has been an outpouring of public support and care for each other across Somerset communities as the COVID-19 (Coronavirus) pandemic continues across the UK.

 If you’re supporting people around you that might be vulnerable it’s crucial to follow advice on social distancing and reducing the risk of transmission.
 You can find out more about how to help others safely here